TheOriginalGeez/Cupid/README.md

 - CPU: AMD Ryzen 5 3600
 - GPU: RTX 2070 Super
 - Game and list installed on a HDD.

-I almost never drop below 60FPS in the overworld and I'm usually around 100FPS in non intense situations.
-Some rooms in Aether Suite can tank my FPS from 90ish to 65ish but that's about it.

 ## Installation